marcinbelczewski/aws-serverless-webapp-workshop/workshop/content/RESTfulAPIs/Cognito.en.md

 1. Enter `WildRydes` for the Authorizer name.
 1. Select **Cognito** for the type.
 1. In the Region drop-down under **Cognito User Pool**, select the Region where you created your Cognito user pool in the User Management module (by default the current region should be selected).
-1. Enter `wildrydes` in the **Cognito User Pool** input, the name will auto-complete and allow you to select the name of the user pool that was generated when the user pool was created.
+1. Enter `wildrydes` in the **Cognito User Pool** input, the name will auto-complete and allow you to select the name of the user pool that was generated when the user pool was created. **:warning:** Ensure you have not selected another workshop participant's user pool!
+If you forgot the name of your Cognito User Pool, refer to [User Management]({{< ref "/UserManagement/UserPool.en.md" >}}) for instructions on how to retrieve it.
 1. Enter `Authorization` for the **Token Source**.
 1. Choose **Create**.